LowieDown/cordova-HTTP/README.md

 Execute a POST request.
 Takes a URL, parameters, and headers.

 #### success
-The success function receives a response object with 3 properties: status, data, and headers.
+The success function receives a response object with 4 properties: status, data, cookies, and headers.
 Status is the HTTP response code.
 Data is the response from the server as a string.
+Cookies is all of the Set-cookie headers concatenated with a semicolon (;).
 Headers is an object with the headers.
 Here's a quick example:

     {
         status: 200,